s6ruby/universum/REDPAPER.md

 _Ruby for Contract / Transaction Scripts on the Blockchain (World Computer)_

-# sruby - Simple, Secure & Solid Ruby
+# sruby - Simple, Secure, Safe, Solid & Sound Ruby

 sruby is a subset of mruby that is a subset of "classic" ruby.